Fiction

 Eastgate Systems, 1993 · Hypertext novel

-One of the first hypertext novels, distributed on floppy disk with two original audio cassettes.
+One of the first hypertext novels, the literary estate of a vanished science fiction writer, distributed on floppy disk with two original audio cassettes.
 Reviewed in The New York Times by Robert Coover, who praised its "sheer pleasure of play" and called McDaid "a mischievous guitarist and vocalist with a gift for the inimitable phrase."
 A New Media Invision Award finalist.
 The subject of MIT Press's Traversals (2017) by Dene Grigar and Stuart Moulthrop, growing out of a 2013 NEH grant to the Electronic Literature Organization for the preservation of early digital texts.
+Prof. Grigar's Electronic Literature Lab at Washington State University converted The Funhouse to HTML, making it accessible on the web.

 Short Fiction